Meet our CHC Core Faculty

 I’m a stickler for: Participation!
 I value nurturing spaces for students to be seen and heard inside and outside of the classroom.
 I want students to connect our classroom and themselves to the larger world around them.
 I echo the words of Rosa Parks: “Stand for something or you will fall for anything.
 Today's mighty oak is yesterday's nut that held its ground.”

-Yalda Asmatey Profile
+Contact Yalda Asmatey

 Dare Baldwin